Skip to Content

 2025 Program Information

-Flushing will be carried out between 7:30 a.m. and 6 p.m., Monday to Friday, with some weekends and evenings possible.
+Flushing occurs between 7:30 a.m. and 6 p.m., Monday to Friday, with some weekend, holiday and evening work possible.
 The schedule is subject to change due to weather and other factors.
 To help customers know when crews will be flushing, crews will post signs in the affected areas.
-Customers may hear and observe the activity at a nearby hydrant.
+Customers may hear and observe activities at a nearby hydrant.

-The annual flushing program resumes in the early spring and proceeds through late fall, by Zone, as weather conditions permit:
+The annual flushing program begins in early spring and proceeds through late fall, by zone, as weather permits.

 Former Lakeview System: